kdzimm/PseudoreplicationPaper/Parameter_Estimation/README.md

   4) Estimate the linear relationship between inter-individual standard deviation and the grand mean .
   5) Estimate the logarithmic relationship between intra-indvidual means and intra-indivdiual dispersion parameters.
   6) Simulate.

+An example html with results included is provided.
+Download and walk through each step to get a good visual of how the simulation works.